-The text of the bill below is as of Nov 16, 2006 (Passed the Senate (Engrossed)).
+The text of the resolution below is as of Nov 16, 2006 (Passed the Senate).
+The resolution was not adopted.

 SCON 101 ES